 - During one chapter, the author references the 12-step program for addiction recovery.
 If you are not a fan of the 12 step program, this can be a turn off.
 However, it’s such a small component of the book, this is no reason to not read the book.

 - The author’s strategies and tips become a bit redundant and similar.
 This highlights how essential and practical some of her strategies are, but can be frustrating if you need a different approach than she provides.
 For example, if you don’t jive with affirmations, you may find the affirmations in each chapter to be unhelpful.
 However, I trust the reader’s ability to take what works and leave the rest.

-- From a queer and/or social justice perspective, this book falls short.
-The author references Native American practices, which may feel like cultural appropriation depending on context.
-There is little to no mention of LGBTQ* people, people of color, differently-abled people and how racism, discrimination or oppression may contribute or interact to one’s experience as an empath.
+- From a social justice perspective, this book falls short.
+The author is not Indigenous but references Indigenous practices, which feel like cultural appropriation.
+There is little to no mention of BIPOC people, LGBTQ people, or people with disabilities, nor how racism, discrimination, and oppression may interact with one’s experience as an empath.
 Perhaps that’s not the scope of this book, but I can help but wish for this perspective when considering HSPs and empaths.
 (If you know of a book like this out there, let me know!)